 On October 10, 2022, Dr. Krauss filed an Application to compel us to pay the full amount of fees requested by Dr. Krauss for May-July 2022, and to modify the Court's Order.
 We filed our Opposition thereto.
 On January 18, 2023, Dr. Krauss filed a Second Application to compel us to pay the full amount of fees requested by Dr. Krauss for August-October 2022, and to modify the Court's Order.
 We filed our Opposition thereto.
 Although the Court has indicated that it would consider and rule on both of such Applications concurrently, no hearing has yet been scheduled by the Court.
 Notwithstanding any requirement by the Court for us to advance attorneys' fees to Dr. Krauss, no adjudication has yet been made as to whether Dr. Krauss will ultimately be entitled to permanently retain such advancements.
-We are seeking payment for a substantial portion of such amounts from its director and officers' insurance policy, of which no assurance can be provided that the directors and officers insurance policy will cover such amounts.
+We are seeking payment for a substantial portion of such amounts from its director and officers' insurance policy, of which no assurance can be provided that the directors' and officers' insurance policy will cover such amounts.
 See "Declaratory Relief Action Against the Company by AmTrust International" below.

-On April 29, 2022 and May 24, 2022, we made payments of \$975,122 and \$849,122, respectively (\$1,824,244 in aggregate) to our former Chief Executive Officer, Dr. Marlene Krauss, a then greater than 5% stockholder, in settlement of certain claims by Dr. Krauss for the advancement of expenses incurred by Dr. Krauss in certain pending legal matters to which Dr. Krauss, pursuant to our organizational documents and Delaware law, was determined to be owed indemnification for.
-We are seeking payment for a substantial portion of such amounts from its director and officers' insurance policy, of which no assurance can be provided that the directors and officers insurance policy will cover such amounts.
+In 2022 and 2023 to date, we made payments in the aggregate amount of \$2,566,849.99 and \$1,089,586.27, respectively, to our former Chief Executive Officer, Dr. Marlene Krauss, a then greater than 5% stockholder, in settlement of certain claims by Dr. Krauss for the advancement of expenses incurred by Dr. Krauss in certain pending legal matters to which Dr. Krauss, pursuant to our organizational documents and Delaware law, was determined to be owed indemnification for.
+We are seeking payment for a substantial portion of such amounts from its director and officers' insurance policy, of which no assurance can be provided that the directors' and officers' insurance policy will cover such amounts.